English Literature – Weekly Column ☆ Witful Warmth # 26 – Smart city, smart people, smart decisions!… ☆ Dr. Suresh Kumar Mishra ‘Uratript’ ☆

 As a celebrated satirist, Dr. Suresh Kumar Mishra has carved a niche for himself, with over eight million viewers, readers, and listeners tuning in to his literary musings on the demise of a teacher on the Sahitya AajTak channel.
 His contributions have earned him prestigious accolades such as the Telangana Hindi Academy’s Shreshtha Navyuva Rachnakaar Samman in 2021, presented by the honorable Chief Minister of Telangana, Mr. Chandrashekhar Rao.
 He has also been honored with the Vyangya Yatra Ravindranath Tyagi Stairway Award and the Sahitya Srijan Samman, alongside recognition from Prime Minister Narendra Modi and various other esteemed institutions.

-☆ Satire ☆ The Tale of a Donkey in Modern India ☆ Dr. Suresh Kumar Mishra ‘Uratript’
+☆ Satire ☆ Smart city, smart people, smart decisions!… ☆ Dr. Suresh Kumar Mishra ‘Uratript’

 © Dr. Suresh Kumar Mishra ‘Uratript’